Kyle Martin (first baseman): Amateur career

 Martin attended Wade Hampton High School in Greenville, South Carolina.
 He enrolled at the University of South Carolina and played college baseball for the South Carolina Gamecocks.
 The Los Angeles Angels of Anaheim selected Martin in the 20th round of the 2014 MLB draft, but he did not sign with the Angels, opting to return to South Carolina for his senior year.
 As a senior, Louisville Slugger named Martin a Second Team All-American.

 Philadelphia Phillies

 The Philadelphia Phillies selected Martin in the fourth round of the 2015 Major League Baseball (MLB) draft, and he signed with the Phillies.
 After signing, he was assigned to the Lakewood BlueClaws where he posted a .279 batting average with five home runs and 37 RBIs.

 In 2016, Martin played for the Clearwater Threshers where he batted .250 with 19 home runs and 82 RBIs.
 In 2017, he played with the Reading Fightin Phils where he batted .193 with 22 home runs and 68 RBIs.

+In the winter, Martin played for the Caimanes de Barranquilla of the Colombian Professional Baseball League.
+During the 2017–18 season he finished fourth in the LPB with nine doubles and won the Gold Glove as the league’s top defensive first baseman.
+He also participated in a promotional Home Run Derby event alongside other local and international players.

 In 2018, with the Reading Fightin Phils and the Clearwater Threshers, he batted .198 with 10 home runs and 45 RBIs.
 Martin was released from the Phillies organization on May 28, 2019.